• Skip to primary navigation

 2. Broth: Chicken broth or chicken stock work as the base of this soup.
 Make sure to use a gluten-free brand or make your own and check to tell if the chicken broth is bad.

-3. Vegetables: we use a mixture of celery, carrot, and shallots, which are very typical for a mirepoix.
+3. Vegetables: we use a mixture of celery, carrot, and diced shallots, which are very typical for a mirepoix.
 We also add fresh garlic for more aromatics.

 4. Gluten-free flour: Use a quality gluten-free all-purpose flour blend with xanthan gum for the base of the soup to make it thick and creamy.
 We love to use Bob's Red Mill 1:1 gluten-free flour because it contains a mixture of whole-grain brown rice flour, potato starch, and xanthan gum.
 Check out the recipe FAQs below to thicken it without flour.